mobarski/morty/README.md

-Captured values are stored on the return stack (the capture is just >R plus compiler logic) On function end or early return they will be automatically discarded - this is possible by the use of the B register which stores the "base" of the return stack.
+Captured values are stored on the return stack (the capture is just >R plus compiler logic) On function end or early return they will be automatically discarded - this is possible by the use of the F register which stores the "frame" of the return stack.
-On function call both B and I registers are stored on the return stack.
+On function call both F and I registers are stored on the return stack.

 Using a variable is compiled into opcode "local" with the parameter in the next program cell, which stores information about variable index.
 First captured value has index 1, second 2 etc.